joakimk/testbot/README.markdown

 * Testbot will try to balance the testload so that every computer finishes running the tests at the same time to reduce the time it takes to run the entire test suite.
 It does a good job, but has potential for further improvement.
 * You can access your testbot network through SSH by using the built in SSH tunneling code.
 * You can use the same testbot network with multiple projects.
+* You can abort a test run with ctrl+c and all remote processes will be stopped.
 * Testbot is continuously tested for compability with Ruby 1.8.7 and 1.9.2.

 Contributing to testbot